 The Church of the Nazarene is an evangelical Christian denomination that emerged from the 19th-century Holiness movement in North America around 1907.

-The Holiness work in Blantyre began also in 1907, the same year the American movement commenced.
+The Holiness work in Blantyre began in March 1907, the following year the American movement commenced.
 It was originally called the ‘Blantyre Holiness Mission’ but changed name in 1910 to become the ‘Blantyre Pentecostal Church.’
 When they initially formed they met in each others houses, those meetings known as “cottage” or “kitchen meetings”.
 However by 1909, just 2 years later they worshipped in the Caldwell Hall at the junction of Glasgow Road and the previous location of Auchinraith Road junction.
 The hall was shared with Stonefield Parish Church.

 In need of a separate identity and to avoid confision and conflicting service times, in 1910, opportunity arose to buy land and a large Nissan wooden hut was built. (pictured in 1952 from Neil Gordon’s book.)
 The hut was erected further west in Jackson Street and their inaugural service was held on 10th March 1910 conducted by Rev. George Sharpe, the first minister of the church.
 George was also doing work for the mission at Parkhead.
 In those early years anybody involved with the church had to abstain from smoking and drinking.
 The hut faced on to Jackson Street, the rear facing on to the miners homes of Merry’s Rows.